Your Path to Wellness, Now Remote

 Motivated by this vision, I founded Acupuncture.is to make healing accessible through both in-person and remote sessions.
 My approach blends traditional wisdom with modern understanding, creating a bridge between ancient healing practices and contemporary living.

 For me, acupuncture is not merely a practice — it is a lifestyle, a way to nurture harmony across the four bodies: physical, energetic, mental, and spiritual.
-My mission is simple yet profound: to guide others toward their natural state of wellness, one session at a time.
+My mission is simple yet profound: to support others toward their natural state of wellness, one session at a time.

 This page answers the most common questions, and helps you prepare, track results, and get the most from each session.